amotter443/mask-detection/README.md

 * Download the data source from [here](https://github.com/prajnasb/observations/tree/master/experiements/data) and save folder as "Mask Images"
 * Follow the steps listed in image_preprocess.py
 * Follow the steps listed in mask_algorithm.py
 * An optional step in mask_algorithm.py is saving and loading the trained Tensorflow models.
-By saving the final trained weights, the ~10 minute runtime to compile and fit the model each time the script is run can be eliminated.
+By saving the final trained weights, the ~10 minute runtime to compile and fit the model each time the script is run can be eliminated
-* The webcam output is saved as mask_vid.api.
+* The webcam output is saved as mask_vid.api